-SODEI brings together experts and staff from various humanitarian sectors.
+SODEI brings together volunteers and staff from various backgrounds.
 Our staff and researchers work globally to produce strategies that generate real change on the ground.

-With over 5years of leadership and decades of activism, Gilbert envisage a world where children and young people are provided with solid education and given a voice to make meaningful decisions impacting their world.
+With over 5years of leadership and decades of activism, Gilbert envisages a world where children and young people are provided with a solid education in a safe and secure environment and given a voice to make meaningful decisions impacting their world.

 Sherbaz has held numerous leadership positions internationally including serving as the President of Perfect Attendance in Canada, officiating as the Executive Director of US-based Global Chamber, working as RegionalDirector MENA of RITE Education Associates, and managing various donor-funded programs.
 He served as Deputy Regional Manager MENA at the British Council contributing to the UK’s agenda on cultural relations with achievements in international education and training, curriculum and examinations reform, social development and community participation.
 As both staff (EU-funded Punjab Access to Justice project, local NGO: CCHD, Pakistan International School) and consultant (Center for Pakistan and Gulf Studies, STEM project, ISNUK, Medical Reception College), Sherbaz has acquired a wide variety of experience in the public, private and community sectors.